How to make a remote employee’s first day

 Preparing for the new reality of remote work

 The sharp 3.4% uptick in remote onboarding did not go without impact in the world of HR and employee onboarding!
 Organizations and their HR departments scrambled to integrate a new remote work model and adjust their existing WFH policies.
 But what about the new hires onboarding at a new company?
 They needed to be onboarded like the predecessors before them.
 That’s when the “new normal” concept of remote onboarding was born.

 Remote onboarding presented its own set of hurdles, obstacles and barriers.
 Ultimately, though, HR’s goal centered on delivering an exceptional remote onboarding experience for all new hires.
 Pragmatically, HR practitioners realized they were in for tackling a sizable challenge with remote onboarding.

 According to a SHRM article, “hiring and onboarding new employees completely virtually is a new concept for most employers.
 A lot of companies are trying to figure it out.”
 The article also underscores the importance of building a solid foundation for remote new hires, ensuring they have a voice within the workplace to help them forge new remote relationships.

 Going above and beyond on Day 1

 Onboarding – whether it’s in-person or remote – is the critical time for every new hire.
 Above and beyond a great remote onboarding experience, you want new employees to feel comfortable, welcome and part of the team from the get-go on Day 1.

-I sat down with Michelle Graham, Click’s Digital Marketing Manager to get her perspective on remote onboarding as well as ways to make a new hire’s first day awesome, in spite of COVID-19.
+I sat down with Michelle Graham, Click’s Head of Marketing, to get her perspective on remote onboarding as well as ways to make a new hire’s first day awesome, in spite of COVID-19.

 Q. Michelle, what was your biggest challenge with remote onboarding new hires?